Kadosh - Holy

 Please do NOT visit this site on Shabbat or on the Yom Tovim (Feasts)!

-Colour coded details of the - TaNaKh1.
-Torah = History & Law, 2.
+1. Torah = History & Law, 2.
 Nevi’im = The Prophets.
-3. *Ketuvim = all other Writings).
+3. *Ketuvim = all other Writings.

-*The Ketuvim - includes; Poetical books - Psalms, Proverbs, Job, the Megillot, or Scrolls - Song of Solomon, Ruth, Lamentations of Jeremiah, Ecclesiastes, and Esther, prophecy of Daniel, and history of Ezra, Nehemiah, and Chronicles I & II.
+*The Ketuvim - Includes, Poetical books - Psalms, Proverbs, Job, the Megillot, or Scrolls - Song of Solomon, Ruth, Lamentations of Jeremiah, Ecclesiastes, and Esther, prophecy of Daniel, and history of Ezra, Nehemiah, and Chronicles I & II.

 YYYYYYY